ikashnitsky/sjrdata/README.md

 Install the package from github, load it and use the data.

-The installation will take a while since the main dataset `df_jr` is pretty heavy (11.7MB compressed).
+The installation will take a while since the main dataset `sjr_journals` is pretty heavy (15.7MB compressed).

 ```{r}
 # install